DevoupsFR/scss-onsave/README.md

 ## Configuration file

+You need to create a configuration file named `.scss-onsave.json` at the root of the project.

 The content of the `.scss-onsave.json` file must be an array of objects with the following properties:

 * `inputDir`: The source directory.
 The path is relative to `.scss-onsave.json`.